gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

 If you landed here, your're probably already using a remote (GPU) for your ML tasks, and you're sick of git push from your laptop and the pull on your powerful GPU machine.
 Ask me why I know that 😉, and you're probably a Pycharm fan as well 😊.
 <br />
-If so you landed in the right place.
+If so, you landed in the right place.
 <br />
 On the web there are several guide how to do remote dev for VS code, but I haven't found one that works for PyCharm, so I decieded to write this post.
 <br />